Dennis-Rudiger/tfdemo/README.md

 # trondemo
 =======
-# TronRaft Africa Limited - Official Website
+# TronRaft Africa Limited - demo Website

 This is the official website for TronRaft Africa Limited, a leading construction and engineering firm specializing in design & build, civil works, mechanical works, renovations, maintenance, assessments, consultancy, and landscaping services across East Africa.